Last Updated: 29 May 2019

-The Graduate School of Advanced Integrated Studies in Human Survivability seeks candidates with the following abilities, aptitudes, and aspirations:
+The Graduate School of Advanced Integrated Studies in Human Survivability seeks applicants with the following abilities, aptitudes, and aspirations:

-1. The ability to set up research problems to work on solutions, the will and ability to conduct research, and the basic necessary skills to implement it.
+1) The ability to set up research problems to find solutions for global issues; the strong will to complete research; and the basic knowledge necessary to implement research.

-2. A strong interest and engagement in resolving global social issues, the ability to plan and make decisions about their own future and implement them, and the motivation and aim to become a global leader who can create diverse values and systems in society.
+2) A strong interest and engagement in resolving global issues; the ability to make and implement their own future plan; and the motivation to become a global leader who can create diverse values and systems in society.

-3. Skills of language proficiency and communication that constitute the basis of global success.
+3) Communication skills including foreign language proficiency that constitute the basis of global success.